-This production brilliantly plays on the horror genre, scaring the audience at times and brilliantly adding to the tension by plunging the auditorium into pitch blackness.
+Johanna Town‘s sublime lighting design plays on the horror genre, scaring the audience at times and brilliantly adding to the tension by plunging the auditorium into pitch blackness.
 This is actually really uncomfortable as an audience member, as you have no idea what will happen next.
 Through the effective use of smoke, the stage is constantly foggy, giving it a haunting impression.
 The constant presence of Captain Wolton acts as a safety blanket.
 When he is taken away and the auditorium is plunged into total darkness, it is genuinely unnerving.
-Lighting is also used dramatically when the entire stage is entirely lit by a single candle.
-Again, this plays on the Gothic theme and heightens the intensity of the play.
-When Frankenstein’s Creature is ‘born’, there is a wonderful mix of electric, modern, strip light bulbs, with the period setting, costumes and candles.
-This fusion of modern and period lighting struck me as being as inventive as Victor Frankenstein’s creation.

-Overall, this was a brilliant production and well worth watching.
-Frankenstein is tense, gripping and will leave you on the edge of your seat.
+Overall, this is a brilliant production and well worth watching.
+Frankenstein is tense, gripping and will leave you on the edge of your seat, it will frighten you and make you jump.
 It is just a shame that it didn’t fully leave me feeling empathy or compassion towards Frankenstein’s Creature.
 It didn’t leave me in tears, the way that Shelley’s novel does.